SandeepAswathnarayana/self-driving-car-engineer-nd/docs/sdc projects_overview.md

 # Brief Overview of the Projects:
 ### (1).
 COMPUTER VISION
-In this modeule, I used a combination of cameras and software to find lane lines on difficult roads and to track vehicles.
+In this module, I used a combination of cameras and software to find lane lines on difficult roads and to track vehicles.

 Project 1: **Finding Lane Lines on the Road**
 In this project, I wrote code to identify lane lines on the road, first in an image, and later in a video stream.
 To complete this project I used Python, OpenCV and other tools I learned about in the Computer Vision course lessons and later built upon them.